fleetdm/fleet/handbook/product.md

 deployments.
 For example, these concerns could be related to the feature's performance in Fleet deployments with hundreds of thousands of hosts.

-The following highlights should be considered when deciding if we promote a as "beta:"
+The following highlights should be considered when deciding if we promote a feature as "beta:"

 - The feature will not be advertised as "beta" permanently.
-This means that the individual who is directly responsible (DRI) that a feature is advertised as "beta" is responsible for creating an issue that explains why the feature is advertised as "beta" and tracks the feature's progress towards advertising the feature as "stable."
+This means that the Directly Responsible Individual (DRI) who decides a feature is advertised as "beta" is also responsible for creating an issue that explains why the feature is advertised as "beta" and tracking the feature's progress towards advertising the feature as "stable."
 - The feature will be advertised as "beta" in the documentation on fleetdm.com/docs, release notes, release blog posts, and Twitter.

 ## Feature flags